 Advice for First Year

-Students wanting to enter the specialist program must successfully complete an audition before term starts.
+Students wanting to enter the specialist OR major program must successfully complete an audition before term starts.
 Students in the specialist and major programs must have considerable prior training in music and will take HMU 111H1 and TMU 140Y1.
 Students must also audition to take MUS 120Y1, which is for those wanting to do the ensemble option.
 Students doing the minor program must take MUS 110H1 and MUS 111H1, which are offered in alternate years.

 The specialist and major programs in music provide excellent preparation for a variety of professional activities including music criticism, library science, positions in the publishing, broadcasting, and recording industries, as well as for graduate studies in musicology and ethnomusicology leading to careers in university teaching.